-There may be some dishes that the caregivers know and would have liked to prepare, but for lack of time were not able to do so.
+There may be some dishes that the caregivers know and would have liked 21.
+Additional recipe (optional) to prepare, but for lack of time were not able to do so.
 At the end of the meeting, ask each caregiver if there is any other recipe (with the characteristics mentioned in the meeting) that she would like to make using the same ingredients.